barty-s/client_list_app/README.md

 - a valid email address, which doesn't already exist in the client list
 - the client's age, with the minimum age being 18 and the maximum being 100
 - the race distance the client is training for
-- the client's current Personal Best (PB) time for the race distance
+- the client's current Personal Best (PB) time for the selected race distance
 - the date of the client's next race, in mm/dd/yyyy format and which must be a future date and not beyond the limit of 12/31/2030
 - the time the client wants to complete this race in

 The data will be displayed once all the input sections have been correctly completed, and the user will be shown how many days there are until the client's next race, as well as the client's current race pace and their goal race pace.

 2. Display a client - the user can search for an existing client and their data will be displayed.
-Originally, the client's last name was going to be used to search but during the development of the app this element was modified to use the client's email instead, as that is a unique datum and will avoid any data retrieval issues if multiple clients with the same last name exist.
+Originally, the client's last name was going to be used to search but during the development of the app this element was modified to use the client's email instead, as that is a unique datum and will avoid any data retrieval issues if multiple clients with the same last name exist in the client list.
 Before the client's data is displayed, the up-to-date number of days until the race will be calculated and the client's data will be updated in the database.

 3. Edit a client - the user can search for a client using their email address.
 If the client exists the user will be given the option to edit any of the inputs or to return to the Main Menu.
 If the user wants to edit the race distance, they will be asked to edit the client's PB and goal time too.
 The current race pace and goal race pace will be updated accordingly.
 If the race date is changed, the new number of days until the race will be calculated and displayed.